South Asian cuisine: Bangladeshi

 Bangladeshi dishes exhibit strong aromatic flavours; and often include eggs, potatoes, tomatoes and aubergines.
 A variety of spices and herbs, along with mustard oil and ghee, is used in Bangladeshi cooking.
 The main breads are naan, porota, roti, bakarkhani and luchi.
 Dal is the second most important staple food which is served with rice/porota/luchi.
 Fish is a staple in Bangladeshi cuisine, especially freshwater fish, which is a distinctive feature of the country's gastronomy.
 Major fish dishes include ilish (hilsa), pabda (butterfish), rui (rohu), pangash (pangas catfish), chitol (clown knifefish), magur (walking catfish), bhetki (barramundi) and tilapia.
-Meat consumption includes beef, lamb, venison, chicken, duck, squab and koel.
+Meat consumption includes beef, goat, chicken, duck, and koel.
 Vegetable dishes, either mashed (bhorta), boiled (sabji), or leaf-based (saag), are widely served.
-Seafood such as lobsters and shrimps are also often prevalent.
+Seafood such as lobster and shrimp are also often prevalent.

 Islamic dietary laws are prevalent across Bangladesh.
 Halal foods are food items that Muslims are allowed to eat and drink under Islamic dietary guidelines.
 The criteria specifies both what foods are allowed, and how the food must be prepared.
 The foods addressed are mostly types of meat allowed in Islam.
 Bangladeshi people follow certain rules and regulations while eating.
 It includes warm hospitality and particular ways of serving as well.
 This is known as Bangaliketa (বাঙালি কেতা).
 The culture also defines the way to invite people to weddings and for dinner.
 Gifts are given on certain occasions.
 Bangaliketa also includes a way of serving utensils in a proper manner.
 Bengali cuisine has the only traditionally developed multi-course tradition from the subcontinent that is analogous in structure to the modern service à la russe style of French cuisine, with food served course-wise rather than all at once.